Evaluating In-Context Learning of Libraries for Code Generation: Constrained Generation Using Functions Defined In-Context

 \subsection{Experimental Setup}

-\textbf{Task.} We consider the Natural Language to Python task, i.e., generating Python code from natural language instructions.
-We curated a dataset consisting of a total of 15000 examples sampled from the CodeContests \cite{alphacode} and APPS \cite{apps} datasets.\\
+\paragraph{Task.} We consider the Natural Language to Python task, i.e., generating Python code from natural language instructions.
+We curated a dataset consisting of a total of 15000 examples sampled from the CodeContests \cite{alphacode} and APPS \cite{apps} datasets.
+Apart from being popular benchmarks for the NL2Code task, CodeContests and APPS consist of problems whose solutions are not just a few lines of code, but require implementation of complex logic using existing library functions or need the creation of specific user-defined functions.

-\textbf{Library.} We create a custom library of functions.
-We select functions from this library to be provided in-context to the LLM along with the problem statement.
-The procedure used to create this library and gather the associated data is described later in Section \ref{sec:lib_creation}. \\
+\paragraph{Library.} We create a custom library of functions.
+The procedure used to create this library and gather the associated data is described in Section \ref{sec:lib_creation}.

-\textbf{In-context supervision.} For this scenario, we again experiment with all three different types of supervision formats described in Section \ref{sec:method}.
+\paragraph{In-context supervision.} For this scenario, we again experiment with three different types of supervision formats.
 For \emph{demonstrations}, we provide $5$ exemplars of a simple instruction and corresponding program (that uses the function) pairs in-context.
 For \emph{description}, we provide natural language documentation of the functions.
 For each function, we specify its name, return type, the name and types of its arguments and a brief description of its functionality.
 For \emph{implementation}, we directly provide the Python implementations of the functions.
-Example prompts with the \emph{demonstrations} and \emph{description} types of supervision are provided in Figure \ref{fig:prompt_constrained_demos} and Figure \ref{fig:prompt_constrained_desc} in the Appendix.\\
+Example prompts with the \emph{demonstrations} and \emph{description} types of supervision are provided in Figure \ref{fig:prompt_constrained_demos} and Figure \ref{fig:prompt_constrained_desc} in the Appendix.

-\textbf{Models.} We experiment with GPT-4 \cite{gpt4} and GPT-3.5-Turbo \cite{gpt3, instructgpt}.
-Preliminary experiments showed that solving such difficult programming problems in-context is still very challenging for smaller openly-accessible models, so we only provide results for the latest GPT models.\\
+\paragraph{Models.} We experiment with GPT-4 and GPT-3.5-Turbo.
+Preliminary experiments showed that solving such difficult programming problems in-context is still very challenging for smaller openly-accessible models, so we only provide results for the latest GPT models.